-NOTE: DO NOT measure oven temperature with a thermometer.
-Opening the oven door will lower the oven temperature and give you an inaccurate reading.
+- On double ovens, upper and lower oven temperature may be adjusted independently.
+Press the Upper or Lower Oven pads. - DO NOT measure oven temperature with a thermometer.
+Opening the oven door will affect the oven temperature and give you an inaccurate reading.
 Also, the thermometer temperature reading will change as your oven cycles.